HamimAdal/Middleware_Space_Broker-Prototype-/README.md

   </tr>
 </table>

+The Home Screen (Figure 1) has two different options: the ‘User Location’ button and the ‘Specific Location’ button.
+Clicking on the ‘User Location’ button in the Home Screen will take the user into the User Location Screen, where he/she will be able to query, modify or maintain the value of the illumination at his/her location.
+Querying the value of illumination requires the user to press the ‘Query with user location’ button, and as a response, the queried result gets displayed on the screen.
+But requesting to modify or maintain illumination at the user location requires the user to provide the desired value in the input fields before pressing the corresponding buttons assigned for it.
+For each of the methods, the user location is continuously retrieved by the application from the ‘Localization Service’ using the ‘Locator’ object on the personal device.

-Figure 7 demonstrates a use case scenario illustrating what happens when a user uses the Space Broker Application to launch a request at his/her location.
+Figure 4 and 5 demonstrates a use case scenario illustrating what happens when a user uses the Space Broker Application to launch a request at his/her location.
 The size of the camera frame shown in the figure is approximately 500 × 480 grid.
 To keep things simple, the entire space was divided  into four regions: Space 1, Space 2, Space 3, and Space 4.
 Table 1 provides the inkling of the space partitions along with LED devices and LDR sensors associated with each region.
 For a better understanding, we can relate the environment setup with Figure 4, which provides the architectural layout of the floor plan labeling each component used in the experiment along with the space split-ups.

 | Region | Space Coverage (x,y denotes horizontal and vertical pixels of the camera frame) |Assigned devices |
 | :---: | :---: | :---: |